Tanmay-901/test-case-generator/README.md

 * In the end, please provide your valueable feedback at : tanmaykhandelwal2014@gmail.com

 ### Instructions for Windows Users:
-* Download Zip file [here](https://github.com/Tanmay-901/test-case-generator/raw/master/test_case.zip) and then extract the file, open dist folder, and then run test_case.exe(keep all the files at same location)
+* Directly use the [python code](https://github.com/Tanmay-901/test-case-generator/blob/master/test_case.py) Download Zip file [here](https://github.com/Tanmay-901/test-case-generator/raw/master/test_case.zip) and then extract the file, open dist folder, and then run test_case.exe(keep all the files at same location)
 * For more convenience,
   1. right click on 'test_case.exe' after extraction inside dist folder.